nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 **711 people clicked the support link.** If we estimate that ~74,000 people were given the support prompt, then we converted **1% of sessions** to the donate page.

-However, **91.5%** of the support clicks came after clicking “Yes” from the like-story prompt.
-We can guess that ~37,000 sessions had the combination of a like-story prompt and the support button.
+However, **91.5%** of the support clicks came after clicking “Yes” from the care question.
+We can guess that ~37,000 sessions had the combination of a care question and the support button.
 Using that guess, we converted **1.9% of those sessions** to the donate page.

 Clearly, asking people if they liked a story before we ask them to donate is a much more successful path.
-If we had done this for everyone, we can estimate that we could have sent more than 2,500 people to the [NPR donate page](www.npr.org/stations/donate).
+If we had done this for everyone, we can estimate that we could have sent more than 2,500 people to the [NPR donate page](http://www.npr.org/stations/donate).

 ### Social network links